Join StarRocks Community on Slack

 Architecture of StarRocks

 The StarRocks Frontend node is responsible for metadata management, client connections, query planning, query scheduling, and so on.
 There are two different node roles in FE, Follower and Observer.
 Followers consist of an elected leader and other followers.
 Leader election is based on BDBJE(BerkeleyDB Java Edition)which is similar to the Paxos algorithm, so long as more than half of followers have survived in the cluster.
 Only the leader can write metadata while other followers can only forward write requests to the leader.
 StarRocks only considers metadata to be successfully written into FE when the majority of followers have successfully fetched and acknowledged each message sent to the leader.
 Observers don’t participate in the election and are mainly responsible for concurrent query performance of the cluster by replaying the trans-log asynchronously.
-Each Frontend stores one complete set of metadata in its memory so as to guarantee the consistency of service.
+Each Frontend stores one complete set of metadata in its memory to guarantee the consistency of service.

 The Backend node supports data storage and SQL execution.
 Each BE node is symmetric and receives data distributed by FE according to certain strategies.
 During distribution, data is directly uploaded into BE without passing through FE.
 Data in BE is stored in certain formats and organized by indexes.
 When BEs execute a SQL statement, one SQL statement is first divided into various logic execution units, and then broken down into physical execution units according to the data distribution on BEs.
 Each BE node executes on its own without any data communication and copying between them.
 In this way, StarRocks is guaranteed with extraordinary query performance.